 The first two metrics are Deployment Frequency and Lead Time.
 When you combine these two metrics, they represent a metric for throughput.
 Great cloud teams will move and deploy at speed.
 The project timeline may be similar, but they will be testing, learning and pivoting at speed.
 The team should also be able to deploy on a sixpence.

 This tenet represents Continuous Delivery.
 I would advise you to read the book ‘Accelerate‘, as the four DORA metrics are only a starting point.
-I would also advise you to look up Continuous Delivery guru, Dave Farley, who has some excellent books and videos.
+I would also advise you to look up Continuous Delivery expert, Dave Farley, who has some excellent books and videos.